CoderDojo-Porirua/minecraft-tutorial/README.md

 Launching Client has encountered a problem.
 Variable references empty selection: ${project_loc}
 ````
+#### How do we fix it?
 - Make sure you’ve got the project selected in the Package Explorer pane on the left.
+(Eclipse is stupid sometimes.)